 Table 54-1 presents the maximum credit risk exposure per portfolio, without taking collateral or any other credit risk reduction into consideration.
-For all portfolios except derivatives, this is generally the total commitment of NIBC, which also includes off-balance sheet commitments such as guarantees and undrawn credit lines.
+For all portfolios except derivatives, this is generally the total commitment of NIBC Holding, which also includes off-balance sheet commitments such as guarantees and undrawn credit lines.
 Only the positive replacement values for derivatives are shown, without netting and without any potential future exposure add-on.

 The figures in table 54-1 are not directly comparable to the figures on the balance sheet.
-Corporate and investment loans include off-balance sheet exposures and exclude exposures from NIBC Bank to NIBC Holding.
+Corporate and investment loans include off-balance sheet exposures.
 Residential mortgages are recognised on the balance sheet under residential mortgages own book and securitised residential mortgages.
-Debt investments (securitisations) differ from the figure on the balance sheet due to partial offsetting of risk exposure with liabilities to the same counterparties.
+Debt investments (securitisations) differ from the figure on the balance sheet due to off-balance sheet exposures as disclosed in the Risk Management notes and due to partial offsetting of risk exposure with liabilities to the same counterparties.
 The main difference in the cash figures is due to collateral posting on credit risk differences for derivatives/repos.
-Sold securitised loans of around EUR 468 million are excluded from the corporate loans as NIBC does not have risk on them.
+Sold securitised loans of around EUR 468 million are excluded from corporate loans as NIBC Holding does not have risk on them.
 The retained notes (EUR 143 million) are included in the exposure.
 Both were included in the Annual Report of 2011.